 Philip lives in the village of Bicknoller, on the edge of the Quantock Hills, and not far from Crowcombe where he helps as one of the projectionists for the Crowcombe Cinema, a Moviola Associate.
 In the 1980s he helped set up a risk management consultancy, working originally with energy companies but more recently in food safety and healthcare.
 He is semi-retired but still does some occasional assignments.
 Amongst other activities he is a volunteer Ranger with the Quantocks AONB service and is the Chairman of Quantock Eco, a local organisation committed to raising awareness of environmental issues.

 Christina runs Head Office and administers the Moviola Partner programme.
-If you are a Moviola partner, send your Box Office returns to her.
-Contact her to book or change dates, if you have a query about your show, in fact for pretty much anything else except film choices.
-She is also responsible for posting out disks to Associates.
-If you are an Associate, contact her if you have a query about disk dispatch.
+If you are a Moviola partner, contact her to book or change dates, if you have a query about your show, in fact for pretty much anything else except film choices.
+She is also responsible for posting out discs to Associates.
+If you are an Associate, contact her if you have a query about disc dispatch.

-Tony came to Moviola from the Chase Manhattan Bank and keeps the Company books in order He maintains the records of Box Office returns and calculates and issues the invoices.
+Tony came to Moviola from the Chase Manhattan Bank and keeps the Company books in order.
+He maintains the records of Box Office returns and calculates and issues the invoices, so it is to him that you should send your return.
 He also checks the bank account and records payments.
 In addition to this, Tony liaises with the external auditors and calculates and pays the VAT.
+Contact him if you have a query about your invoice.
 You will only hear from Tony if there are any queries on your Box Office returns or payments.